 Disconnect Batteries

 Start by disconnecting the battery from the RV.
-Clean the battery terminals to remove any corrosion and store the battery in a cool, dry place, ideally in a garage or storage room.
+Clean the battery terminals to remove any corrosion and battery store in a cool, dry place, ideally in a garage or storage room.
 You should check the battery’s charge periodically throughout the winter and charge it as necessary to prevent it from dying.

 Protect Electronics